fcanas/SafeCast/README.md

 * Be Safe
 * Be Concice

-Objective-C is C, and C can be perilous.
+Objective-C is C, and C is perilous.
 Don't blindly cast objects.
 Stick to high-level language features, and write more readable code.

 Quite simply, you can do things like this: